 Fareham Wheelers Cycling Club was founded in 1927, and we’re lucky enough to have members spanning this time frame to reflect back on things past.

-It was in 1927 that Mr. E.J.
-Cambrai, with his son Pat, and the support of Ron Fry, W.Munday, and C. Lawrance, that laid the foundations of the club.
-It wasn’t long before many other cyclists joined the group, such as George Cousins, Ernie Duffett, Alf Jenson, and Vic Prior. just to name a few. the minimum age was 16 years for male and female members.
+It was in 1927 that Mr E.J.
+Cambrai, with his son Pat, and the support of Ron Fry, W.Munday, and C. Lawrance, laid the foundations of the club.
+It wasn’t long before many other cyclists joined the group, such as George Cousins, Ernie Duffett, Alf Jenson, and Vic Prior, just to name a few.
+The minimum age was 16 years for male and female members.
 They met every Thursday in the dining room of the Cambrai home in Gordon Road, Fareham.
 Here they discussed any cycling issues of the day, followed by social activities such as playing shove-halfpenny, darts, and general skylarking about.
 In due course, Mr. E.J.
 Cambrai was appointed the general secretary and his son Pat, club captain.
 Subscriptions were introduced at 3d (1.5p) a week.
-This was primarily to offset insurance cover for its members of 2/6d (12.5) per annum.
-There was those of course who struggled to pay their dues, for one reason or another but were nevertheless welcome to take part.
+This was primarily to offset insurance cover for its members of 2/6d (12.5p) per annum.
+There were those of course who struggled to pay their dues, for one reason or another, but were nevertheless welcome to take part.

 Some of its early officials were general secretary F. N. ‘Alf’ Jensen who held this position from 1936 to 1973.
-Chairman Mr. N Hodges; his daughter Miss E. Hodges was treasurer and subsequently became the clubs, first president.
-Both positions she held into the 1960’s Miss E. Hodges was the proprietress of a very successful cycle shop at 134 West Street Fareham (next to Birks furnishing store).
-Who later, opened another business at the park gate.
+Chairman Mr N Hodges; his daughter Miss E. Hodges was treasurer and subsequently became the club’s, first president.
+She held both positions into the 1960’s; Miss E. Hodges was the proprietress of a very successful cycle shop at 134 West Street Fareham (next to Birks furnishing store).
+She later opened another business at Park Gate.

 The War Years